-Our school is part of Pontefract Academies Trust (PAT).
+Our school is part of Pontefract Academies Trust.

 The Funding Agreement between the Department for Education (DfE) and the Trust sets out the terms and conditions on which grant is made.
 The Trust Board is responsible for ensuring that the conditions of grant are met.
 As part of this process the Trust is required to have in place appropriate arrangements for sound governance, financial management, securing value for money and accounting, and for using public funds for the purposes for which they were intended by Parliament.

 This Trust Board is accountable in law for all decisions about its schools.
-This does not mean the Trust Board is required to make all the decisions itself.
+This does not mean that the Trust Board is required to make all of the decisions itself.
 Some decisions can be, and are delegated, including to SPRB, delegated officers, and other Trust Board established committees.
-The Governance Policy and Scheme of Delegation sets out the framework which the Trust Board has approved and is summarised below:
+The Scheme of Delegation sets out the framework which the Trust Board has approved.